sathomas/jsDataV.is/src/text/apA/02-arrays.md

 Finally, Underscore.js has a `zip()` method.
 It's name doesn't come from the popular compression algorithm but, rather, because it acts a bit like a zipper.
 It takes multiple input arrays and combines them, element by element, into an output array.
 That output is an array of arrays, where the inner arrays are the combined elements.

-The operations is perhaps most clearly understood through a picture.
+The operation is perhaps most clearly understood through a picture.

 <figure style="margin-left:0;margin-right:0;">
 ![](img/underscore.arrs.zip.svg)